harshbuddhadev/TechGuides/SSH/ssh-commands.md

 ssh john@serverdomain -i "path/to/key"
 ```

-3. SSH using specifying to use Password
+3. SSH using specifying to use Password even if SSH Key is available
 ```bash
 ssh john@serverdomain -o PubkeyAuthentication=no
 ```